Investing Strategy Research

 Return on Equity

-ROE is a profitability measure calculated as net income as a percentage of shareholder’s equity.
-A high ROE shows an effective use of investors’ money but does not account for any risks associated with high financial leverage.
+ROE is a profitability measure calculated as net income divided by shareholders’ equity.
+A high ROE indicates effective use of investors’ money but does not account for risks associated with high financial leverage.

 • Criteria: Higher is better